Consolidation Agent

 Chart of accounts mapping - local-to-group mapping with new account flagging Map local statutory chart of accounts to group chart of accounts using deterministic mapping tables - flagging new accounts requiring one-time mapping decision and accounts with mapping conflicts for human review?
 Rules Engine Auditor

-Existing mappings deterministic from mapping table; new accounts flagged for group accountant decision; mapping conflicts (one-to-many or many-to-one) require human resolution; SAP S/4HANA Universal Journal + OneStream metadata management standard practice
+Existing mappings are deterministic from the mapping table; new accounts are flagged for the group accountant to decide; and one-to-many or many-to-one conflicts require human resolution.
+Metadata management in SAP S/4HANA Universal Journal and OneStream is standard practice here.

 Decision Record